 PhD tips – How to ask a question after a seminar

-“PhD tips” is an ongoing series of blog posts written by postdocs and aimed at graduate students at the University of Oxford (Department of Zoology).
+“PhD tips” is an ongoing series of blog posts written by postdocs and aimed at graduate students at the University of Oxford (Department of Biology).
 I wrote this in July 2021.

 I hope you are all doing well.
 This week I want to talk about asking questions after scientific seminars.
 We have probably all been there – someone is done with their presentation, the host is asking for questions, and your mind goes “Should I ask something?
 But WHAT?
 I got nothing.”, or “I have this one question … but it’s probably dumb, I’ll just look it up later so that I don’t embarrass myself.”